trvrb/flux/example-xmls/README.md

 </scaleOperator>
 ```

-The diffuse normal prior on virus and serum location is replaced hierarchical normal priors:
+The diffuse normal prior on virus and serum locations is replaced by hierarchical normal priors:

 ```xml
 <gammaPrior shape="0.001" scale="1000.0" offset="0.0">